 Political parties have had an issue with falling membership numbers in almost every country in the world over the past few decades.
 In fact, it presents political parties with a serious credibility issue when only about 4% of the electorate are willing to support them.
 Political parties understand this and are working on alternative models of supporter engagement that we will look at here as well as a framework for how to implement this if you are a political party operative.
+Of course, political party management software is the key in turning the tide on falling membership numbers by applying a more rigorous model for recruiting and engaging new supporters.

 Parties were originally devised with a mass membership model in the early decades of the 20th century, one that reflected industrial society at the time.
 Society in 2020 however is far more diverse and contingent, with much of society’s interactions taking place online.
 Parties are struggling to catch up to these changes and begin to reflect this back in their engagement models.
 They are not the only ones struggling with this as unions and religious bodies are experiencing similar challenges.